Egypt military officers back army chief for president

 Many people see the military as the only option.
 Liberals and leftists are deeply divided and weak and have failed to establish an effective grassroots presence.
 Some have even said they would endorse Sisi as president.

-A youth and liberal activists campaign said it had collected 15 million signatures for petitions urging Sisi to run for president.
+A youth and liberal activists campaign called "Complete Your Favour" said it had collected 15 million signatures for petitions urging Sisi to run for president.

 Saad Eddin Ibrahim, a prominent activist who spent several years in jail under Mubarak, endorsed the campaign and described Sisi as Egypt's "saviour from darkness".